awesomenger-systems/prose-os/docs/ARCHITECTURE.md

-# 🏗️ Architecture — How the 17-Stage ProseOS Pipeline Works
+# 🏗️ Architecture — How Prose OS Pipeline Works

-ProseOS is a linear state machine designed to mimic a high-end editorial department.
-By decomposing the writing process into 17 atomic stages, the system maintains **architectural control** over long-form content, preventing the "vague drift" common in single-prompt AI outputs.
+Prose OS is a state-machine-driven editorial pipeline that turns raw topics into polished, publication-ready long-form essays using Google Sheets as a lightweight orchestration runtime.

+By decomposing long-form writing into deterministic editorial stages, the system achieves significantly better consistency, recoverability, and structural control than single-prompt workflows.

 ---

-## 🗺️ Pipeline Overview
+# 🗺️ Current Pipeline Architecture

-ProseOS breaks essay generation into 17 discrete, quality-controlled stages.
-Each stage has a single responsibility, clear inputs/outputs, and built-in validation.

 ```text
 TOPIC INPUT